avalon-lang/avaloni/README.md

 ## State of the project

-Currently, the classical part is close to 90% finished (exclusing known bugs).
+Currently, the classical part is close to 90% finished (excluding known bugs).
 The missing feature is pointer types.
 Getters and setters are being reworked into a better form.
 Otherwise the rest works as intended.

 The quantum part, 1-Qubit data types and gates that act on them are implemented and can be tested.